 In case you’re wondering, my husband can’t cook.
 Really can’t cook.
 He was great about doing shopping and clean-up though.
 He’s also a terrific handy man and has saved us so much money by doing home improvements and house and car repairs himself.

 Years later, Sunday Night Dinner is still a great meal to prepare.
-I use real potatoes now, and might cook some green beans to go with it, but it’s a basic meal that is easy and everyone enjoys it.
+I use real potatoes now and might cook some green beans to go with it, but it’s a basic meal that is easy and enjoyed by everyone.